g-leech/argmin-gravitas/_posts/2025-11-09-paper-ai-tigers.markdown

 <!--  -->
 <ol start=9>
 	<li>outside China, they are mostly not used, even by the cognoscenti.
 Not a great metric, but the one I've got: all Chinese models combined are currently at <a href="https://openrouter.ai/rankings?view=day#market-share">19%</a> on the <i>highly selected</i> group of people who use OpenRouter.
 More interestingly, over 2025 they trended downwards there.
 And of course in the browser and mobile they're probably <<10% of global use;</li>
-	<li>they are severely <a href="https://www.scmp.com/tech/big-tech/article/3310656/chinas-lack-advanced-chips-hinders-broad-adoption-ai-models-tencent-executive">compute</a>-<a href="https://epoch.ai/gradient-updates/why-china-isnt-about-to-leap-ahead-of-the-west-on-compute">constrained</a> (and as of November 2025 their <a href="https://epoch.ai/gradient-updates/algorithmic-progress-likely-spurs-more-spending-on-compute-not-less#:~:text=While%20this%20achievement,as%20earlier%20models.">algorithmic advantage</a> is unclear), so this implies they actually can't have matched American models;</li>
+	<li>they are severely <a href="https://www.scmp.com/tech/big-tech/article/3310656/chinas-lack-advanced-chips-hinders-broad-adoption-ai-models-tencent-executive">compute</a>-<a href="https://epoch.ai/gradient-updates/why-china-isnt-about-to-leap-ahead-of-the-west-on-compute">constrained</a>, so this implies they actually can't have matched American models;</li>
 	<li>they're aggressively quantizing at inference-time, 32 bits to 4;</li>
 <!-- 1. (the exception is a [thin Claude wrapper](https://gist.github.com/jlia0/db0a9695b3ca7609c9b1a08dcbf872c9)) -->
 	<li>state-sponsored Chinese hackers <a href="https://assets.anthropic.com/m/ec212e6566a0d47/original/Disrupting-the-first-reported-AI-orchestrated-cyber-espionage-campaign.pdf">used</a> closed American models for incredibly sensitive operations, giving the Americans a full whitebox log of the attack!</li>